1jour1vin

 About the estate:

 Florence and Dominique Decoster, their son Ludovic, and his wife Caroline have developed a passion for this 23-hectare hillside estate near the town of Castillon.
-The wines display a rare richness, even in average vintages, and have gained finesse in their tannic structure.
-It is one of Saint-Émilion’s sure bets, and the new winery is already yielding greater precision and purity.
-What progress has been made and what efforts have been invested!
-This estate is on its way to the top.
+The wines display a rare richness, even in average vintages, and have gained finesse in their tannic texture.
+It is one of Saint-Émilion’s most reliable choices, and the new winery is already yielding greater precision and purity.
+What remarkable progress and dedication!
+This estate is well on its way to the top.

 Decanter